aniketptl/Aniket_Packer/README.md

 path

 Version 1.4
 Added the missing directory and changed SE-Linux to permissive

+Version 1.5
+Added automated fastboot and adb installer for linux